 Oils on board or galvanised tin

-A series of gouache on paper that explores the pecking order and obsessions of the shadowy chook world.
+Explores the pecking order and obsessions of the shadowy chook world.

 This is a series of open doorways with dark interiors; a concealing, portentous darkness.